Composite Hybrid Inflation : Primordial Black Holes and Stochastic Gravitational Waves: The model

 Consistency with the underlying compositeness further constrains the theory space.
 Terms associated with the pion potential should be a small perturbation to the chiral Lagrangian at the dilaton potential's minimum $\chi = f_\chi$, which further implies that these coefficients will be determined through the pion decay constant $f_{\phi}$.
 Therefore we apply an order-of-magnitude bound on the couplings $\delta_1$, $\delta_2$ and $\delta_3$ as \cite{Cacciapaglia:2023kat}

-Furthermore, as the chiral symmetry breaking necessarily implies breaking of the scale symmetry, while the inverse is not always true, we can consider $f_\chi \geq f_\phi$ as a consistency condition (see \cite{CruzRojas:2023jhw,CruzRojas:2025qcj} for an holographic result confirming this ansatz).
+Furthermore, as the chiral symmetry breaking necessarily implies breaking of the scale symmetry, while the inverse is not always true, we can consider $f_\chi \geq f_\phi$ as a consistency condition (see \cite{CruzRojas:2023jhw,CruzRojas:2025qcj} for an holographic result confirming this ansatz). {The composite nature of the underlying theory therefore gives a reasonable parameter range for the model parameters in the potential.
+Within these conditions we show that the overall potential can lead to large scale observables consistent with CMB observations, and small scale features leading to copious PBH and GW production. }